Forward from the Author

 A broken glass of many hues

-I hope will be reclaimed
+Will hope will be reclaimed?

-dispassionate suitors I refuse
+Dispassionate suitors I refuse

 while masculine company is entertained.